amalg20/Enterprise-Java-Development-4.04/README.md

 PATCH is an appropriate option since updating an employee's department may include modifying a specific property without sending the full employee resource.
 Path Structures: '/api/employees/department/{id}' suggests updating the department of a specific employee identified by {id}, treating the department as a subresource of an employee.

-## What are the advantages and disadvantages of the strategies you chose for creating these routes?
+## C. What are the advantages and disadvantages of the strategies you chose for creating these routes?
 **Update Patient Information using PUT:**

 *Advantages:*